When the brown leaves crunch and the cold breeze howls, that is the time that imps and spectres are present.

 The Autumn Child swallowed it whole with a primordial mouth and grinned in gratitude.
 The muck was swiftly sucked back into its cloak, an eldritch vacuum of air that swirled with intent.
 Nary a drop was left and the Autumn Child quickly covered itself up before returning down the walk, affording one last cherubic glimpse at its benefactor.
 It took with it the spirit of the season yet the old woman felt no sadness.
 A tear welled in her blue eyes as the memories of years past swept over her once more.
 She was grateful for the Autumn Child and she closed her door, sweeping the vestiges of the warm aroma into her hearth.

 The dark cloaked child continued down the walk, humming gaily to itself, the voice of the time of year when the air grows crisp and the line between two worlds is at its more gloriously narrow.

 Halloween was the Autumn Child’s reckoning and as it passed a group of enthusiastic costumed children, it smiled within its cloak at the thought of another fruitful year.

 There were tricks to be played, treats to be gathered.

 But on this night of mischief and frolic and guise, one stood out more that the other, clutching the spirit tightly within fabric woven just right for unraveling.

-Seams to split, thresholds to cross, veils to break.
+Seams to split, thresholds to cross, veils to break and memories to behold.